srianumakonda/Lane-Detection-in-CARLA/README.md

 The model follow's an encoder-decoder type network where it applies convolutions, maxpooling, and dropout layers.
 After that, it uses Upsampling to upsample the image and return the output image of the dataset.

+I also used the focal tversky loss functions and the dice coefficients.
+I did not create the loss functions.
+Credit to the loss functions go to https://github.com/nabsabraham/focal-tversky-unet/blob/master/losses.py for providing the loss functions.
+Their research proposed a "generalized focal loss function based on the tversky index to address the issue of data imbalance in medical image segmentation."

 ## Setup

 Tensorflow == 2.4.0